opendocsg/slw-judgments-backfill/2009_SGHC_68/report.md

  (b) possession of 0.41g of diamorphine under s 8( a ) of the MDA, which is also punishable under s 33 of the MDA.

-The appellant pleaded guilty and was sentenced to seven years’ imprisonment and seven strokes of the cane for the first offence and 12 months’ imprisonment for the second offence, the sentences to run concurrently (see _PP v Jeffery Bin Abdullah_ [2008] SGDC 139 (“the GD”)).
+The appellant pleaded guilty and was sentenced to seven years’ imprisonment and seven strokes of the cane for the first offence and 12 months’ imprisonment for the second offence, the sentences to run concurrently (see _PP v Jeffery Bin Abdullah_ <span class="citation">[2008] SGDC 139</span> (“the GD”)).
 One other charge was taken into consideration for sentencing purposes, _viz_ , one charge of possession of a Class A controlled drug under s 8( _a_ ) of the MDA, an offence punishable under s 33 of the MDA.

 2       The main thrust of the appellant’s appeal was that the sentence for the first offence was manifestly excessive as his accomplice, one Sophian bin Abu Talib (“Sophian”), had received a lower sentence of five years and nine months’ imprisonment and six strokes of the cane for the same offence.